 The addition of a little water releases a rich peaty smoke aroma with a certain sweetness and strong marine notes.
 Emphatic, full-bodied and utterly unforgettable - we like to think it's the purists' choice.
 Bottled at cask strength and barrier filtered for flavor intensity Peated single malt Scotch with notes of vanilla toffee and citrus zest Aged for ten years in ex-Bourbon casks An ideal choice for purists, it's like tasting whisky at source.

-Nose: Arran Provenance 8 Year Old reveals notes of ripe fruit, honey and sweet spices, accompanied by a light woody touch.
-Feel: On the palate, this single malt reveals flavors of vanilla, butterscotch and dried fruit, with a creamy, silky texture.
-Finish: The finish is long and lingering, leaving notes of toasted oak, honey and citrus.
+Nose: Cardhu 15 Year Old reveals notes of ripe fruit, honey and vanilla, with a hint of spice.
+Mouth: On the palate, this single malt reveals rich flavors of dried fruit, toffee and oak, with a velvety texture.
+Finish: The finish is long and warm, giving way to notes of dark chocolate and roasted hazelnuts.